ORIGINAL MOUNTAIN CUR BREEDERS ASSOCIATION SQUIRREL HUNT RULES

 - Points will be awarded only when a squirrel is seen by the majority of the cast members or a non-hunting judge.
 (The squirrel must definitely be seen)

-- The dog that trees first is the only dog awarded 100 plus points even if another dog trees within 30 normal steps and also has a squirrel.
+- The dog that trees first is the only dog awarded 100 plus points even if another dog trees within 24 normal steps or 60 Feet (when a tape measure is available) and also has a squirrel.

-- If a squirrel is caught on the ground, points will be issued among all dogs declared treed.
+- If a squirrel is caught on the ground, points will be divided among all dogs involved in the catch that are declared treed.

-- Points will be plus if a squirrel is seen in a tree within 30 steps of the tree where the dog(s) is (are) treed.
-When available a tape measure should be used.
-(90 feet)
+- Points will be plus if a squirrel is seen in a tree within 24 normal steps of the tree where the dog(s) is (are) treed.

-- For plus points to be awarded, the dog must be showing tree to the satisfaction of the judge on the arrival of the tree.
+- For plus points to be awarded, the dog must be showing treed to the satisfaction of the judge on the arrival of the tree.

 - No plus points will be awarded for flying or ground squirrels.
 (Northern Red (Pine) squirrels may be scored)